 Of course, there are other dimensions we can also differentiate among flow processes.
-For example, some processes might always involve a 2-way effect in which A influences B at the
+For example, some processes might always involve a two-way effect in which A influences B at the same time that B influences A. However, to avoid unnecessary complication, I leave such attributes for exploration at another time.

-3. Relation to Centrality Measures
+3. Relation to centrality measures